-Section 17200 of the California Code addresses unfair competition, which means any unlawful, unfair or fraudulent business act or practice and unfair, deceptive, untrue or misleading advertising and any act prohibited by the Chapter 1 (starting with §17500) of the Business and Professions Code.
+The law in each state addresses unfair competition, which means any unlawful, unfair or fraudulent business act or practice and unfair, deceptive, untrue or misleading advertising and any act prohibited by the Business and Professions Code.
 People or companies that engage in unfair competition can be enjoined to cease such behavior by the courts.
 Individuals who have been harmed can seek remedy in the courts.
 Action for injunction can also be sought by the State Attorney General as well as District Attorneys, County Counsels or City Attorneys.
 Civil penalties apply to those found violating unfair competition/deceptive trade statutes.
-Additional sanctions apply if the consumer is a senior citizen or disabled (Section 17204, 17206).
+Additional sanctions apply if the consumer is a senior citizen or disabled.
+The Code generally follows the National Model Act of deceptive trade practices if not in word, then in spirit.
+The general contents of the National Model Act follow.